History, tourist information, and nearby accommodation

 The land passed to the Duchy of Lancaster, and one of the enduring historic features of Goathland is that the Duchy's tenants had the right to graze their sheep on the village green.
 This right is still exercised today, and the sight of black-faced sheep wandering around the village and the surrounding moors is a common one.

 During the 19th century, Goathland enjoyed brief popularity as a spa centre, with the railway bringing visitors keen to enjoy the healthy waters.
-A number of hotels sprang up to serve the visitors, but of these only one large one remains; the Mallyan Spout Hotel, an attractive country house hotel built in 1892.
+Several hotels sprang up to serve the visitors, but of these only one large one remains; the Mallyan Spout Hotel, an attractive country house hotel built in 1892.

 Behind the hotel, a trail leads down a wooded hillside to emerge at Mallyan Spout waterfall, the most popular falls in the North York Moors, set in a lovely wooded gulley.

 During the 1960s Goathland was used as the setting for the Heartbeat television series where it served as the mythical village of Aidensfield.
 After filming for many years in and around the village and using local buildings as part of the background, the producers built a replica of the village inside a film studio, and the remainder of the series was filmed in that 'false' Goathland.

 The North York Moors steam railway passes through Goathland.
 The railway is run by volunteers and carries about 250,000 visitors annually between Grosmont and Pickering, on the route constructed in 1835 by George Stephenson.
 Goathland railway station also featured in the Harry Potter series of films where it served as Hogsmeade station.